Allegheny-Computer-Science-101-F2019/cs101-F2019-lab1-starter/README.md

 contains the starter for a laboratory assignment in an introductory computer science class that uses the Java programming language.
 The Travis CI builds for this repository will not pass, as evidenced by a red &#x2717; instead of a green &#x2714; appearing in the commit logs.
-An instructor would use this repository to create a "starter" repository with purposefully omitted features that a student would then need to add in order to achieve the stated learning objectives.
-Please bear in mind that much of the content in this document is written in its current form under the assumption that it will accompanies the "starter" repository that an instructor shares with a student through the use of [GitHub Classroom](https://classroom.github.com/).
+An instructor has used this repository as a "starter" repository with purposefully omitted features that a student would then need to add in order to achieve the stated learning objectives.
+Please bear in mind that much of the content in this document is written in its current form under the assumption that it will accompany the "starter" repository that an instructor shares with a student through the use of [GitHub Classroom](https://classroom.github.com/).